YouTube TV vs. Sinclair: When Will It End? - The TV Answer Man!

 Some might say that would be because pay TV operators are less likely to carry regional sports channels now due to declining subscription numbers.
 For instance, Dish and Sling TV have been without the Fox regionals since July 26, 2019 due to a different carriage battle.

-But the Dish and YouTube TV situations couldn’t be different, which is why I think Dish and Sinclair will settle relatively soon while YouTube and Sinclair will not.
+But the Dish and YouTube TV situations couldn’t be more different, which is why I think Dish and Sinclair will settle relatively soon while YouTube and Sinclair will not.

 Dish charges premium prices for its pay TV packages with some subscribers paying more than $100 a month.
 When Sinclair comes calling this summer (or earlier) to negotiate a new carriage agreement for its 100+ local channels and the sports regionals, Dish will be highly motivated to make a deal.
 The satcaster knows it could lose a large number of high-paying subscribers if it loses both Sinclair’s locals and its sports channels.